lucidrains/nuwa-pytorch/README.md

 - [ ] investigate custom attention layouts in microsoft deepspeed sparse attention (using triton)
 - [ ] batch video tokens -> vae during video generation, to prevent oom
 - [ ] make sure adaptive weight in vqgan is correctly built
+- [ ] add all stability tricks from cogview paper by default, as well as cosine sim attention from swinv2 as an option

 ## Citations